Artificial-720/todo-slayer/README.md

 To-Do Slayer is a engaging to-do list application.
 Designed to increase productivity by gamifying a traditonal task list.

 ## Architecture
-This project runs in two seperate parts a Frontend, a Backend and a Database.
+This project is a todo list frontend app.

 ### File structure
 TODO
-### Frontend
-Is using plan JavaScript.

-### Backend
-Is using Django

-### Database
-PostgreSQL

 ## Development